 The extra bits

 Now, onto crackers.
 At least 2.
 Minimum.
-One predictable, lavosh, watercrackers, Jatz!
+One predictable, lavosh, water crackers, Jatz!
 Go out on a limb with the second one.
-I love fruit crispbread, or cheese bickies, but you could even try a crusty baguette.
-I make a fruit sourdough that goes perfectly with white mould cheeses.
+I love fruit crispbread or cheese bickies, but you could even try a crusty baguette.
+I make a fruit sourdough that goes perfectly with white mold cheeses.
 Throwing grissini into the mix is always a winner too.

 And finally accompaniments.
 A cheese plate isn’t complete without those extra bits to nibble on.
-They can make or brake any cheese board.
-My advise is to mix it up.
+They can make or break any cheeseboard.
+My advice is to mix it up.
 A little fresh fruit, nuts, a fruit paste, cured meats, olives, marinated figs, muscatels, honeycomb (goes famously with goats cheese).
 So many options!

 A few more tips to create a cracking cheese board…

 Arrange cheeses so that they never touch each other.

 Fill the board completely – a gappy cheese board is not a thing.
 It’s about abundance.
 That’s what nuts are for.
 And rolled cured meats.
 They fill all the gaps!